 Faculty and Staff

-Dr. Daniel Galyen is the Director of Marching and Symphonic Bands at UNI, a position he has held since 2007.
-He directs the Panther Marching Band, conducts the Symphonic Band, and oversees the three UNI Pep Bands.
-He also teaches courses in conducting, music education, and marching band techniques.
-In 2010 he was awarded the Outstanding Teaching Award for the College of Humanities and Fine Arts.
+Associate Professor of Music, Dr. Daniel Galyen is Director of Marching and Symphonic Bands at UNI, a position he has held since 2007.
+He directs the Panther Marching Band, conducts the Symphonic Band, and teaches graduate and undergraduate courses in conducting and music education.

 Originally from Richmond, Virginia, Dr. Galyen holds a B.A. in music education from Virginia Tech, a Masters degree in music education with a wind conducting emphasis from Syracuse University, and a Ph.D. in music education with a wind conducting concentration from the University of Florida.

-Prior to his appointment at UNI, Dr. Galyen was Director of Bands and Instrumental Music at Bridgewater College (VA), where he conducted the Symphonic Band and taught courses in instrumental conducting and music education.
+Prior to his appointment at UNI, he was Director of Bands and Instrumental Music at Bridgewater College (Virginia), where he conducted the Symphonic Band and taught courses in instrumental conducting and music education.
 From 1995-2001 he was the Director of Bands at Northside High School in Roanoke, Virginia.
 Under his leadership the band program more than doubled in size, and his bands received consistent Superior ratings at state and local festivals.

-Dr. Galyen is a member of Pi Kappa Lambda Music Honor Society, Kappa Delta Pi Honor Society for Education, Golden Key International Honour Society, Delta Epsilon Iota Academic Honor Society, and Phi Kappa Phi Honor Society.
-He also holds memberships in The Music Educators National Conference, College Band Directors National Association, and the College Music Society.
+Dr. Galyen holds memberships in The Music Educators National Conference, College Band Directors National Association, the College Music Society, and Pi Kappa Lambda Music Honor Society.
 He is an honorary member of Kappa Kappa Psi Honorary Band Fraternity, Tau Beta Sigma Honorary Band Sorority, and Phi Mu Alpha Sinfonia Fraternity.

 Contact Dr. Galyen